gabrielfernando01/tutorial_PostgreSQL/README.md

 - transactional integrity
 - multiversion concurrency control

-Also, PostgreSQL can be extended by the user in many ways, for example by adding new
+Also, PostgreSQL can be extended by the user in many ways, for example by adding new:

 - data types
 - functions